Biohacking APOE4 Brain Longevity

 Labs and biomarkers I track

-A running list of labs I monitor, why they matter, and how I interpret trends over time.
-I share a downloadable spreadsheet to help you track your own markers.
+A running list of labs I monitor and why they matter.
+I share my own comprehensive downloadable spreadsheet to help you track your own markers and progress.

 Educational resources (not medical advice)

-Curated notes on supplements, off-label drugs, peptides and more – shared for education and conversation with your own care team.
+Curated notes, on supplements, off-label drugs, peptides and more – shared for education and conversation with your own care team.
+I also have a video library included, as well as links to clinical trials of interest regarding Alzheimer’s and APOE4, in particular.

 Resources